mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 So if you fight with this kind of words, you become mean.
 So no end of fighting.

-So, I said, there are two things simultaneously exist in your life, defense and offense.
+[As] I said, there are two things simultaneously exist[ing] in your life, defense and offense.
 But, there is no sense of victory or defeat.
 That means you shouldn’t fight, anyway.
 When somebody really attacks strongly, well, you should withdraw.
 Withdraw is [...] not to lose.
 Okay?
 But, [if] some person is pretty weak, sometimes you should push; push him or push her.
 Do something initiatively.

 If somebody really puts you down, well, you should be noble.
 Anyway, you should be really noble: gentle, compassionate, and patient.
 Around your life, there are many people who put you down always, don’t you think?
 With words, with actions.
 At that time, you shouldn’t “bark” at him or her always.
 Don’t bark back.
 Even though people bark at you, don’t bark back [at them].
 You should be always noble.